 At the Saica Flex innovation centre in Wigan, customers work with Saica to design packaging solutions using a circular manufacturing process.

-Skelmersdale based TRAKRAP’s cold wrapping technology is revolutionising packaging of fast moving consumer goods (FMCG).
+Skelmersdale-based TRAKRAP’s cold wrapping technology is revolutionising the packaging of fast-moving consumer goods (FMCG).

-This sustainable packaging solution reduces energy consumption by around 90% and plastic film use by up to 70%.
-The potential market is huge with around 4,200 suitable production lines in the UK alone.
+This sustainable packaging solution reduces energy consumption by around 90%, and plastic film use by up to 70%.
+The potential market is huge, with about 4,200 suitable production lines in the UK alone.